WildMountainAir/react-starter/readme.md

 * Display a list of movies from hardcoded data.
 [COMPLETE]

 ## Level 1
 * Add a search bar so that a user may see if a movie is in the list.
-[IN_PROGRESS]
+[COMPLETE]
 * After a user submits the search, display all matches (or partial matches) to that title.
-[IN_PROGRESS]
+[COMPLETE]
-* Bonus: Update list based off search [IN_PROGRESS]
+* Bonus: Update list based off search [COMPLETE]
-* Bonus: Handle the case of "no movie by that name found" gracefully. (https://cdn.clipart.email/af70bacc609c754bde1196c5b1e5a96b_no-clipart-gif_618-618.gif) [IN_PROGRESS]
+* Bonus: Handle the case of "no movie by that name found" gracefully. (https://cdn.clipart.email/af70bacc609c754bde1196c5b1e5a96b_no-clipart-gif_618-618.gif) [COMPLETE]

 ## Level 2
 * Add an input field for users to add movies.
 [NOT_STARTED]